localstack/docs/content/en/user-guide/aws/ec2/index.md

 This guide is designed for users new to EC2 and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

-Start your LocalStack container using your preferred method.
+Start your LocalStack Pro container using your preferred method.
 We will demonstrate how to create an EC2 instance that runs a simple Python web server on port 8000 with the AWS CLI.

 ### Create a Key Pair